The End (novel): Plot

 The Baudelaires and Ishmael go back to the other side of the island, where the mutiny is already underway.
-Ishmael harpoons Olaf in the stomach, inadvertently shattering the helmet containing the Medusoid Mycelium, a deadly fungus, infecting the island's entire population.
+While everyone is arguing, Ishmael harpoons Olaf in the stomach, inadvertently shattering the helmet containing the Medusoid Mycelium, a deadly fungus, infecting the island's entire population.
 The Baudelaires run back to the arboretum to find horseradish, a cure for the fungus.
 While reading through the book left by their parents to find where the horseradish is hidden, the three continue to be affected by the fungus and, after some deliberation, accept their deaths.
-They eventually find that the cure is in the hybridized apples on a tree in the arboretum.
-They gather apples for the other islanders, only to discover that the island people have abandoned the mutiny and boarded their outrigger canoe, preparing to leave the island.
+They eventually find that the cure is in the hybridized apples on a tree in the arboretum, they only barely made it due to the help of Ink.
+They gather more apples for the other islanders, only to discover that the island people have abandoned the mutiny and boarded their outrigger canoe, preparing to leave the island.
 Ishmael promises that he will save the islanders by sailing to a horseradish factory, but refuses to give them the apples, despite having already consumed one himself.
 The Baudelaires manage to toss an apple to Friday before the canoe departs.

-At this point, Kit is about to go into labor.
+At this point, Ink has disappeared, and Kit is about to go into labor.
 Though she is succumbing to the fungus, she cannot eat the bitter apple due to its unhealthy effects on unborn babies.
-When the dying Olaf hears that she is still alive, he uses his last effort to get her safely down onto the beach, where he kisses Kit and dies soon after.
+When the dying Olaf hears that she is still alive, he uses his last effort to get her safely down onto the beach, where he kisses Kit and dies shortly after.
 The Baudelaires help Kit give birth to a baby girl.
-Kit then dies after requesting that the orphans name the baby after their mother Beatrice.
+Kit then dies after requesting that the orphans name the baby after their mother, Beatrice, the very same woman that Lemony had been dedicating the books to.
 The Baudelaires spend the next year taking care of Kit's daughter, occasionally visiting the graves of Kit and Olaf.

 After reading an entry from the history book written by their parents, the Baudelaires decide to leave the island with Beatrice in order to honor their parents' wishes.
-Despite their fears about the outside world, the children prepare a boat and supplies for their journey back to the mainland and Beatrice says her first word, which is "Beatrice".
+Despite their fears about the outside world, the children prepare a boat and supplies for their journey back to the mainland; Beatrice says her first word, which is "Beatrice".